 Growth form: Forb

 Flower: Flower heads are terminal, solitary, 1 1/2-3 in wide, and usually nodding.
 Flowers are deep rose, violet or purple, occasionally white.
-Flowers are subtended by broad, spine-tipped bracts.
+Flowers have broad, spine-tipped bracts below.
 May-July.

 Seeds/Fruit: One-seeded oblong fruit (achene) about 0.2 inches long, shiny, yellowish-brown with a plume (pappus) of white hair-like bristles.